Seirdy/seirdy.one/content/posts/website-best-practices.md

 <figure>
 <figcaption>
-A minimal example of what this could look like:
+A minimal example a `picture` with a dark variant:
 </figcaption>

 ```